U.S. Route 66 in New Mexico: Historic districts

 Fort Wingate, an abandoned military installation east of Gallup, traces its history to attempts in the 19th century to forcibly displace Navajo to native reservations.
 It later served as a line of defense against the Apache.
 Closed in 1912, it reopened briefly to house prisoners during both world wars.

 The Barelas-South Fourth Street Historic District is a collection of commercial buildings from various eras in a formerly Hispanic residential neighborhood in Albuquerque.
 Eras represented include the arrival of the Atchison, Topeka and Santa Fe Railway and the later construction of US 66.

 The Park Lake Historic District is a 25-acre municipal park on a lake in Santa Rosa in addition to the natural Blue hole lake coming from the vast underground water system.
 Constructed under the Works Progress Administration between 1934 and 1940, the park was a make-work project during the Great Depression.

 Restaurants

-The historic Jones Motor Company building in Albuquerque, originally a motorcar dealership, has been re-purposed to house the local Kelly's Brew Pub.
+The historic Jones Motor Company building in Albuquerque, originally a motorcar dealership, was re-purposed to (formerly) house the local Kelly's Brew Pub, now home to the local Italian restaurant M'Tucci's Bar Roma.